npow/ubottu/README.md

 tar zxvf blobs.tgz
 ```

-Note that this code has been heavily modified to support many different models. *To reproduce the numbers in the original paper, use the following incantations.*
+Note that this code has been heavily modified to support many different models. *To reproduce the results in the original paper, use the following incantations.*

 RNN:
 ```